-Researchers: Kyle Young (Welsh Crucible 2014); Sam Ladak (Cardiff University, Welsh Crucible 2014); Oliver Castell (Cardiff University, Welsh Crucible 2014); Bill Perkins (Aberystwyth University); Jessica Stephenson (ETH Zurich); John Taylor (Natural Resources Wales); Peter Gough (Natural Resources Wales); Nathan Putman (National Oceanic and Atmospheric Administration, USA).
+Researchers: Kyle Young (Aberystwyth University), Sam Ladak (Cardiff University), Oliver Castell (Cardiff University), Bill Perkins (Aberystwyth University), Jessica Stephenson (ETH Zurich), John Taylor (Natural Resources Wales), Peter Gough (Natural Resources Wales), Nathan Putman (National Oceanic and Atmospheric Administration, USA)

 Fishery scientists specialising in evolutionary and sensory ecology, animal migration, and fish culture collaborated with a physicist, a biophysicist and a chemist on a project that took them in unexpected directions.